Vin Diesel Joins STX's 'Muscle' Action Comedy

 Diesel and One Race Films' Samantha Vincent will also produce the film, along with Reginald Hudlin and Byron Phillips, who brought the project to STX.
 "I’ve known Vin for more than a decade after working closely with him on the Fast and Furious franchise, and I’m excited for him to return to this genre," said Adam Fogelson, STX's film chairman, in a statement.

 Diesel also voices Groot in both the Guardians of the Galaxy films and appears in Marvel’s Avengers: Infinity War.
-His upcoming projects include Sony's Bloodshot and then starring in and producing xXx4, which is set to start production in Dec.
-2018.
+His upcoming projects include Sony's Bloodshot and then xXx4 — which he will star in and produce — set to start production in December 2018.

 Diesel and his One Race Films earlier teamed with finance and production company The H Collective to acquire the rights to the xXx action-adventure franchise from Revolution Studios.